 C. In the case that during the type approval test the TP1 method was used and the manufacturer voluntarily recorded the system power data using the TP2 method in addition, these results of the TP2 method may be used for ISC testing following the TP2 test method.

-[D. Only in the case that the aforementioned cases cannot be applied, then ISC testing may be conducted using the TP2 method and the manufacturer shall provide all necessary information to follow this method, if technically feasible.]the
+D. Only in the case that the cases A to D cannot be applied, then ISC testing may be conducted using the TP2 method and the manufacturer shall provide all necessary information to follow this method, if technically feasible.

+If the methods described in sections A to D are not applicable and TP2 method cannot be applied, the ISC test may be waived.

 2. Vehicle examination and maintenance

-The selected vehicle shall comply with the checks set out in Annex [X]- Appendix 1.
+The selected vehicle shall comply with the checks set out in Appendix 1 of this annex.

-The vehicles selected shall be accompanied by a maintenance record which shows that the vehicle has been properly maintained and has been serviced in accordance with the manufacturer's recommendations [with only original parts].
+The vehicles selected shall be accompanied by a maintenance record which shows that the vehicle has been properly maintained and has been serviced in accordance with the manufacturer's recommendations.

 Vehicles exhibiting indications of abuse, improper use that could affect the system power performance, tampering or conditions that may lead to unsafe operation shall be excluded from ISC.